Mexican Stuffed Peppers

 - Mexican blend shredded cheese

 Slice the peppers lengthwise then pull the seeds and stems from inside.
 I like to scrape the inside with a teaspoon so everything is cleaned out.

-Drizzle the olive oil into a large skillet and once it’s hot, add the ground beef and onions then season with salt and pepper and cook the meat through.
+Drizzle the olive oil into a large skillet, add the ground beef (or turkey) along with the onions then season with salt and pepper and cook the meat through.

-Once the beef is no longer pin, drain any excess grease then season with taco seasoning and fold in the drained tomatoes and rinsed/drained black beans, zucchini, cooked rice, 1/2 cup of the cheese, lime juice and 3 tablespoons of enchilada sauce.
+Drain any excess grease then sprinkle on the taco seasoning and fold in the diced tomatoes, rinsed/drained black beans, cooked rice, 1/2 cup of the cheese, lime juice and 3 tablespoons of enchilada sauce.
 This 90 second brown rice from Uncle Ben’s works really well in the dish.

 Pour the remaining enchilada sauce into the bottom of a casserole dish.
-Divide the meat blend between the peppers, gently pressing with your fingers and carefully place the peppers into the dish.
+Fill each pepper halfway with the meat mixture, gently pressing the filling with your fingers into the crevices of the peppers.
+Top with 1/2 cup of cheese then add the rest of the meat to the top of each pepper.

-Cover the peppers with aluminum foil and bake at 400° 30 minutes.
+Carefully place the peppers into the casserole dish, cover with aluminum foil and bake at 375° for 30 minutes.

-After 30 minutes remove the foil, top with the remaining cheese, return to the oven and bake another 5 minutes or until the cheese is melted and the peppers are tender.
+After 30 minutes remove the foil, top with the rest of the cheese and bake uncovered 10-12 minutes or until the cheese is melted and the peppers are tender.

-Garnish with cilantro.
-Serve right away topped with extra enchilada sauce and other toppings like:
+Garnish with a little cilantro then serve right away with the extra enchilada sauce on the side.
+Optional toppings include:

 - sliced jalapenos